cityofships/i-love-compute/README.md

 This is very similar to what happens on gaming side where some apps would work well with `radv` but others would require `amdvlk`, both being installable at the same time.

 Also, having multiple frameworks may help to improve compute performance by putting everyone's hand on the desk.
-For example on that laptop the best LuxMark score would be done running three OpenCL devices: the Nvidia GPU, the Intel GPU, and the Intel CPU ([example](http://luxmark.info/node/3425)), that can be done with only two frameworks but some other combinations involving three frameworks may give better score.
+For example on an Haswell/Nvidia optimus laptop the best LuxMark score would be done running three OpenCL devices: the Nvidia GPU, the Intel GPU, and the Intel CPU ([example](http://luxmark.info/node/3425)), that can be done with only two frameworks but some other combinations involving three frameworks may give better score, for example if another CPU-based OpenCL implementation is faster than the Intel one.

 ### Compatibility and performance matrix